jossemarGT/resume/RESUME.md

 | **Xoom, a Paypal Service**
 | *Senior Infrastructure Tooling Engineer - MTS1*
-| Started as a developer and quickly involved with infrastructure matters as an Infrastructure Tooling team member, with the ultimate goal of *reducing the software development cycle time from whiteboard to production* by automating common task and re-defining the deployment model using immutable infrastructure and continuous delivery concepts within a hybrid cloud.
+| Working as Infrastructure Tooling team member, with the ultimate goal of *reducing the software development cycle time from whiteboard to production* by automating common task, re-structuring human processes and defining nre deployment models using immutable infrastructure and continuous delivery concepts within a hybrid cloud.

 ### Jan.
 2014 - Dec.
 2014

 | **Sait Nao**
 | *Co-Founder*
-| I took the journey of raising a startup that had the main goal of helping small businesses to enhance their online presence, easily and fast in a self service manner.
+| Taking the challenge of raising a startup that had the main goal of helping small businesses to enhance their online presence, easily and fast with a self served experience.

 ### Dec.
 2010 - Mar.
 2015